ktn222/Object-Goal-Navigation/README.md

-# Object Goal Navigation using Goal-Oriented Semantic Exploration
+# Object Goal Navigation using Goal-Oriented Semantic Exploration with Unity
 This is a PyTorch implementation of the NeurIPS-20 paper:

 [Object Goal Navigation using Goal-Oriented Semantic Exploration](https://arxiv.org/pdf/2007.00643.pdf)<br />